openxla/stablehlo/docs/compatibility.md

 _*StableHLO semantics is defined by the StableHLO specification and can be tested using the StableHLO interpreter.
 Refer to the [StableHLO Specification](https://github.com/openxla/stablehlo/blob/main/docs/spec_draft.md) for reference semantics._

-**Proposal 3:** Provide forward / backward compatibility within a major release, with major releases happening at least 6 months apart.
+**Proposal 3:** Provide forward / backward compatibility within a major release, with major releases happening at least 5 years apart.
 Additionally provide backward compatibility for serialized artifacts across 1 major release.

 ## What's not covered?
 **Bugs:** We may make backward incompatible changes if the current implementation is clearly broken, that is, if it contradicts the Operation's spec.